OssiPesonen/OAuth-2.0-Server-Slim-Framework-Example/README.md

-# OAuth 2.0 server example using Slim Framework
+# OAuth 2.0 Server example using Slim Framework

 This is an opinionated demo repository for OAuth 2.0 server implementation using Slim Framework and MySQL as the storage device.